Widebody cabin mods sync current fleets with new ones and offer more amenities

 Airline cabins are effective indicators of the health of the commercial air transport industry.
 The fact that carriers such as Qantas, Delta Air Lines and Iberia are sending their fleets for retrofits could be a sign that a recovery is under way, as many modifications are meant to match older aircraft to new models such as the Airbus A380 and Boeing 787.
 Intensive cabin modifications, even when combined with a C check to optimize downtime, run up substantial costs when aircraft are ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "For Large Airlines, International Luxury Cabins Become The Norm".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "For Large Airlines, International Luxury Cabins Become The Norm".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.